Problems with neighbours

 In NSW, there’s no legal right to privacy.
 So if a neighbour can see into your backyard, they’re allowed to look at or listen to what’s going on.

 Besides asking your neighbour to stop, one thing you may be able to do is to try to block their view by building a higher fence or planting shrubs or trees around the perimeter of your land.
-(But keep in mind that, if a hedge or plant is bigger than you need and blocks your neighbour’s sunlight or view, a court can order you to remove it.)
+(Keep in mind that if a hedge or plant is bigger than you need and blocks your neighbour’s sunlight or view, a court can order you to remove it.)

 If they’re looking inside your place, you might also want to invest in heavier curtains.

-If your neighbour’s behaviour starts to border on harassment or intimidation, you should contact the police and try to obtain a personal protection order.
+If your neighbour’s behaviour starts to border on harassment or intimidation, you should contact the police and try to obtain an Apprehended Violence Order.

-These days people are usually only allowed to burn off if they’re cooking or if they’re doing it for agricultural, recreational or firefighting purposes.
+These days, people are usually only allowed to burn off if they’re cooking or if they’re doing it for agricultural or recreational purposes.
 That said, some local councils allow burning off if there’s no regular garbage collection.

 If your neighbour is burning off without permission, you can report it to your local council or to the fire brigade.
 If the burning off is illegal or there’s a fire prevention order in place, the council may choose to prosecute your neighbour.